-Welcome back to Top Ten Tuesday, a book blog tag hosted by The Broke and the Bookish!
-I'm not feeling their topic for today, so I'm going back to the topic I missed last week with Top Ten Books That All _____ Should Read.
-Teen girls have to deal with a lot in their lives, including sexual harassment, and they deserve to be lifted up and supported.
+Now, welcome back to Top Ten Tuesday, a book blog tag hosted by The Broke and the Bookish!
+This is the topic last week that I missed: Top Ten Books That All _____ Should Read.
+Teen girls have to deal with a lot in their lives, and they deserve to be lifted up and supported.
 As such, I'm sharing ten books that Teen Girls should read for encouragement and inspiration.

-*LONG POST AHOY* Ableism, like many other forms of prejudice and marginalization, is woven into our society.
-As such, each one of us has imbibed the rhetoric of ableism, each one of us holds ableist beliefs, and we're all prone to saying things that are wrong, even though most of us don't want to be hurtful or offensive towards people with disabilities or mental illnesses.
+Ableism, like many other forms of prejudice and marginalization, is woven into our society.
+As such, each one of us has imbibed the rhetoric of ableism, each one of us holds ableist beliefs, and we're all prone to saying things that are wrong, even though most of us don't want to be hurtful or offensive.
 This holds true for disabled and mentally ill people as well as people with no experience in the area--that's how insidious and deep the effect is.
 When you're so surrounded by these prejudices, you're bound to be affected by it, no matter your station in life.

-That's why it's so important that people listen to those who are underprivileged and marginalized, that they respect their stories and feelings, and that they acknowledge that each one of us knows only a limited amount about the human experience--and that one part of the human experience is how prejudice and marginalization feels and looks for different groups.
+That's why it's so important that people listen to those who are underprivileged and marginalized, that they respect their stories and feelings, and that they acknowledge that each one of us knows only a limited amount about the human experience.
+One part of that human experience is how prejudice and marginalization feels and looks for different groups.
 That's why the language of social justice matters.
-That's also why it's so important for those who know better to call out instances of prejudice, such as ableism, where they recognize it.
+That's also why it's so important to call out instances of prejudice, such as ableism.
 Society will not change, people's intrinsic attitudes will not change, unless pushed to do so.

 Naturally, when ableist beliefs are widespread in a society, they also affect subcultures in that society.
 Religion is one example.
 Whatever the true beliefs and nature of any religion, the people practicing it will be affected by the prejudices of the society they are part of.
-As such, religion has its own set of ableist rhetoric that must be combated, on top of the more 'regular' ableist rhetoric that will also appear in congregations where ableist culture has a grip.
+As such, religion has its own set of ableist rhetoric that must be combated.

 As a fan of The Hunger Games on Pinterest, I come across a lot of cool fan theories and fan art about the series, which is, of course, the main reason why I'm on there.
 Sometimes, though, I catch stuff that I don't agree with, and sometimes, I see things that make me upset.
 The main one is as follows: